 |Deadline to enter||Friday 15 March 2019|

-This event is now closed for entries
+This event is not yet open for entries

 Further information and an order of play will be distributed with the tournament programme after the closing date.